Mikehem/AgentVerse/Sprint_Lens_SDK/IMPLEMENTATION_PLAN.md

 3. **Testing Guide**: Testing patterns and practices
 4. **Release Process**: Detailed release procedures

-This comprehensive implementation plan provides a roadmap for building an enterprise-grade Python SDK that matches the quality and functionality of the existing Opik SDK while integrating seamlessly with our Sprint Agent Lens backend.
+This comprehensive implementation plan provides a roadmap for building an enterprise-grade Python SDK that matches the quality and functionality of the existing Master SDK while integrating seamlessly with our Sprint Agent Lens backend.

 ---